decentralized-identity/keri/docs/Q-and-A-Security.md

 _(@henkvancann)_

 # Q&A section Witness

+## *Q: Once duplicity is detected for a certain identifier and controller, does the witness service, representing the controller, need to be replaced?
+_For example after a dead key attack_

+No. The service can be the same.
+KERI includes a cryptographic commitment to the identifiers of the nodes in the service.
+The compromised controller will have its own nodes and service but they are not the same as the original ones.
+As soon as you have a compromised controller than you also have a duplicitous service.
+For a validator to back up his choice of which service to choose is not hard, because it can be easily verified which service belongs to the original KEL.

 ## **Q: Witnesses have no skin in the game, it’s a `nothing at stake` situation, no?
 The [KERI slide deck](https://github.com/SmithSamuelM/Papers/blob/master/presentations/KERI2_Overview.web.pdf) has a section called the Duplicity Game.
 I suggest reading through that first.
 Or see the [part of the SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar that tackles this.\
 (_SamMSmith_)